Herman Melville (1819-1891)

 Rosenberry, Edward H. "Moby-Dick: Epic Romance."
 College Literature 2, 3 (Fall 1975) pp 155-70 [preview or purchase, jstor].

 Schultz, Elizabeth.
 "The Power of Blackness: Richard Wright Re-Writes Moby-Dick."
 On the influence of Melville's Moby-Dick on Richard Wright in his writing of Native Son.
 African American Review 33, 4 (Winter 1999) pp 639-54 [first page only, jstor].

 Wallach, Rick.
 "Moby Bear: Thematic and Structural Concordances between William Faulkner's "The Bear" and Herman Melville's Moby-Dick."
 The Southern Literary Journal 30, 1 (Fall 1997) pp 43-54 [free at jstor, click "Preview" or "Read Online"].

 The Melville Society.
 The web site provides information about its programs and events.

 Bryant, John.
 "Typee: Fluid Text Edition."
+An edition approved by the MLA Committee on Scholarly Editions.
 Subscription required.
 U of Virginia.